hostbuster/mam/README.md

 ```

 The script renders baseline, topo‑serial, and topo‑parallel and checks their SHA1 hashes for equality.

+Notes on parallel heuristics and threads:

+- If `--topo-threads` is not specified, the topo path defaults to hardware concurrency.
+- Parallelism is only enabled when both conditions hold:
+  - level width ≥ `--topo-min-width`
+  - segment frames ≥ `--topo-min-seg-frames`

 LFOs and modulation matrix:
 - See `docs/LFO.md` for a guide to authoring LFOs, routing to params, LFO-on-LFO frequency modulation, per-step transport locks, and mapped routes (`min`/`max`, `map: linear|exp`).